Erallie/discord-nick-sync/README.md

 # Permissions
 - `discordnick.use`
-    - Allows players to use `/discordnick`.
+    - Allows players to:
+        - Set their own nickname sync mode
+        - Run `/discordnick sync` for themselves.
     - Default: `true`
 - `discordnick.admin`
     - Allows admins to: